mmakaay/esphome-xiaomi_bslamp2/doc/configuration.md

   These options are superceded by the fact that the light component has a fully customized light model, that closely follows the light model of the original lamp's firmware.

+### Light modes

+The lamp supports multiple light modes.
+These are:

+* **RGB light** (input: RGB + brightness)
+* **White light** (input: Color Temperature + brightness)
+* **Night light** (input: either RGB or Color Temperature + brightness at 1%)

+In the original firmware + Yeelight Home Assistant integration, the night light feature is implemented through a switch component.
+The switch can be turned on to activate the night light mode.
+In this ESPHome firmware, setting the brightness to its lowest value triggers the night light mode.
+This makes things a lot easier to control.

+It is possible to control the night light mode separately.
+An example of this can be found in the [example.yaml](example.yaml), in which holding the power button is bound to activating the night light.

 ### Light presets

 The presets functionality was written with the original lamp firemware functionality in mind: